 Phil Mickelson will turn 49 on Sunday of the 2019 U.S. Open.
 He’s won every Major except this one.
 It’s at Pebble Beach, the home of four of his PGA TOUR victories.
 A win would heal decades of U.S. Open heartbreak, including six runner-up finishes, a tie for fourth here in 2010, and whatever this was on the 13th green at Shinnecock.
 If you were to write a fairy tale ending for Mickelson, this would be it.
 The oldest U.S. Open winner was Hale Irwin at age 45.

 Heading into this year’s U.S. Open, Woods hadn’t even locked up a spot in the 2019 field.
 His 10-year exemption for winning the 2008 U.S. Open at Torrey Pines was in danger of expiring at the end of the season.
 But then Woods channeled his past powers, nostalgically charging up the leaderboard at both the British Open and PGA Championships before falling just short of that elusive 15th Major.
-The excitement surrounding those two finishes was electric — and will surely fuel a full offseason of buildup.
+The excitement surrounding those two finishes was electric — and his win at the Tour Championship will surely fuel a full offseason of buildup.